I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

-Learn from Team Tactics & Strategy
+Learn from Team Tactics and Strategy

 Learn from Personal Attitude Projected

 Reflect on the personal attitude you projected throughout the game.
 Think about the thoughts that ran through your mind, the emotions that circulated through your heart, and the questions you persistently asked yourself.
 Where they focused on solutions or problems?
 Really think about things, and reflect.
-The more insight you gain into your personal emotions, thoughts and questions, the better and more effective player you will become when you step out onto the basketball court for your next game.
+The more insight you gain into your personal emotions, thoughts, and questions, the better and more effective player you will become when you step out onto the basketball court for your next game.